A simple, fresh vegan ricotta cheese recipe with a fresh, thick, and creamy texture and tiny granules of curds like classic milk-based recipes!

 The best is to serve the ricotta in a wide bowl with a drizzle of fresh olive oil, ground pepper, and fresh chopped basil.

-You can also use this recipe as a vegan substitute for ricotta cheese in any plant-based recipes including:
+You can also use this recipe as a vegan substitute for ricotta cheese in any plant-based recipe, including:

 - Vegan roll up

 You can store this ricotta in the fridge in a sealed container for up to 5 days.
-Also, this recipe freezes very well in a zip silicon bag.
+Also, this recipe freezes very well in a zip-lock silicone bag.

 Thaw the ricotta in the fridge the day before and use it in any vegan recipe as a vegan replacement for ricotta like in vegan lasagna.

-- Place all the ingredients into a food processor: silvered almonds, lemon juice, water, almond milk, and salt.
+- Place all the ingredients into a food processor: slivered almonds, lemon juice, water, almond milk, and salt.